Preprocessing

 Make sure you are using cmd (Anaconda Prompt) instead of Powershell (Anaconda Powershell Prompt).

-When the program finished successfully, you should see the preprocessed files under data/binary/{Your_project_name}
+When the program finished successfully, you should see the preprocessed files under data/binary/{Your_project_name} you set in the previous step.

 The dataset is not needed anymore after this step, but do keep it somewhere since you may need to do preprocessing again sometimes.